run-llama/llama_index/docs/docs/optimizing/building_rag_from_scratch.md

 ### Building a Router from Scratch

-Beyond the standard RAG pipeline, this takes you one step towards automated decision making with LLMs by showing you how to build a router module from scratch.
+Beyond the standard RAG workflow, this takes you one step towards automated decision making with LLMs by showing you how to build a router module from scratch.

 - [Router from Scratch](../examples/low_level/router.ipynb)